dzgogo/goodluck/README.md

-Thank you for the original author https://app.netlify.com
+Thank you for the original author</br>
+https://app.netlify.com